Black Dahlia suspects: Patrick S. O'Reilly

+“Queer woman surgeon”

+Investigators looked into rumors Short was lesbian and the crime was committed by a “queer [i.e. lesbian] woman surgeon”.

+This allegation was mentioned on the Jemison list.
+As this theory was based on unsubstantiated rumors, LAPD seems to have regarded this theory as highly unlikely.
+Mann notes in 1947 there seems to have been only one openly lesbian medical doctor in the state of California - she worked in San Francisco and was highly respected.

-Male suspects
+Other suspects

+The following suspects were identified by authors or investigators separate from the LAPD investigators.

 Norman Chandler

 Donald Wolfe's 2005 book The Black Dahlia Files: The Mob, the Mogul, and the Murder That Transfixed Los Angeles names Norman Chandler, publisher of the Los Angeles Times from 1945 to 1960, as a suspect in the murder.
 In a complicated scenario involving multiple perpetrators, Wolfe claims that Chandler impregnated Short while she was working as a call girl for the notorious Hollywood "madam" Brenda Allen, which led to her murder at the hands of gangster Bugsy Siegel.